hiwijaya/hiwijaya/README.md

 ### Salam! ✋
 [**Happy Indra Wijaya**](https://hiwijaya.com) is a passionate software engineer from Indonesia.
 Fueled by strong positive energy to keep learning and sharpening his skills to deliver quality and value.
 Detail orientated individual with conviction, disciplines and integrity.
 He Believed in simplicity and always love start all the things from scratch.

-I'm on personal mission to elevate people life and making socioeconomic equality with technology. 🚀
+He is on personal mission to elevate people life and making socioeconomic equality with technology. 🚀

 If you wish to reach him through a pretty form, sorry to disappoint you as there is none.
 Just Drop your 💬 to [me@hiwijaya.com](mailto:me@hiwijaya.com)